Experts estimate that most Americans are exposed to around 4,000 to 10,000 ads each day.

 Hidden Valley Ranch's 360 marketing campaign made a big splash when it was featured in the storyline of ABC’s hit show A Million Little Things.
 The show featured Hidden Valley Ranch as part of its storyline when the lead character was shown pitching the Hidden Valley Ranch ad concept to a group of clients in a conference room.

 Upon commercial break, the actual Hidden Valley Commerical he pitched aired, stunning audiences with the cleverness of the campaign.

 Here's the clip that was featured on A Million Little Things.

 And the actual commercial that aired after.

 Now, Make Your Next Marketing Campaign a Success

 Armed with the knowledge in this post, you’ll never say, “I’m just not creative” again.
-You now know the creative processes and techniques used to generate world-class ideas (even if you’re a small brand—for now).
+You now know the creative processes and techniques used to generate world-class ideas.

 Has this post inspired you to try creating truly exceptional social media content?
 Is there anything we missed?
 Sound off in the comments below.

 This was post originally published on June 22nd, 2016.
 It was most recently updated and republished on February 13, 2019.